Codemon72/Spickzettel/SQL.md

 JOIN bookings ON courses.course_id = bookings.course_id
 WHERE bookings.student_id = 1
 GROUP BY name DESC;

+-- something with JOIN
+-- show all courses and the names of their teachers SELECT teachers.name, courses.name
+FROM teachers
+JOIN courses ON teachers.teacher_id = courses.teacher_id;

 -- give me all students of 'learn to code'?
 SELECT students.name